This post was most recently updated on December 7th, 2022.2 min read.

 SharePoint List Alerts.
-That magnificent functionality in SharePoint, that let’s you get a heads-up anytime someone touches your precious documents (so you can go and revert the changes), or changes files in Style Library (so you can go and remove that pink custom CSS they tried to add).
+That magnificent functionality in SharePoint gives you a heads-up anytime someone touches your precious documents (so you can go and revert the changes) or changes files in Style Library (so you can go and remove that pink custom CSS they tried to add).
 Very useful for a lot of scenarios!

 However, you could argue that they’re quite hidden from the GUI.
-It’s not obvious for the end-user how to access them at all.
+It’s not obvious to the end-user how to access them at all.
 This post describes how to access them on pretty much any site!

 For most libraries, you can just browse to some of the list item views and click Ribbon (see below), or sometimes even access the Alerts -functionality through the List Viewer webpart.
-This functionality has been there for a while, so it’s a nice, consistent and a truly “classic” user experience.
+This functionality has been there for a while, so it’s a nice, consistent, and truly “classic” user experience.

-Not too badly!
-It’s actually even easier than in Classic – the Alert subscription appears as a pretty pop-up, when you just click “…” -> “Alert me”.
+Not too bad!
+It’s actually even easier than in Classic – the Alert subscription appears as a pretty pop-up when you just click “…” -> “Alert me”.
 That’s a nice small improvement over the Classic (or “classic”) experience, I’d say.

 See an example below!

 However, every now and then, this functionality is hidden.
-Why, you ask?
+Why you ask?
 I’m asking the same thing!
-It seems foolish to hide this out-of-the-box functionality, that’s quite battle-proven, and provides an useful and consistent user experience.
+It seems foolish to hide this out-of-the-box functionality, that’s quite battle-proven, and provides a useful and consistent user experience.

 - You can access the alert creation for all lists in a SharePoint site by browsing to this URL:

 The best part?
 This works in both Modern and Classic SharePoint!
 Now, I’m not saying it’s pretty, but this is a very convenient shortcut to start creating your new alert to pretty much any list.

-This’ll open up this very classical looking window you can use to create your subscription – or subscribe someone else!
-Pretty neat.
+- This will open up this very classical-looking window you can use to create your subscription – or subscribe to someone else!